Public Restrooms & Amenities

 Priority One Epoxy Flooring designs and installs ESD-safe epoxy and urethane flooring systems for electronics production, PCB assembly lines, semiconductor fabs, test labs and precision manufacturing environments across Metro Vancouver, Vancouver Island and the BC Interior.

-production environments across Metro Vancouver, the Lower Mainland, Vancouver Island and the BC Interior.
+Priority One Epoxy Flooring installs conductive and static-dissipative epoxy and urethane flooring systems engineered for electronics manufacturing and semiconductor production environments across Metro Vancouver, the Lower Mainland, Vancouver Island and the BC Interior.

 Electrostatic discharge is one of the most common hidden threats in electronics manufacturing.
-Microvolt and kilovolt-level events that are invisible to operators can destroy components instantly or cause latent defects that pass initial test but fail later in the field.
+Microvolt and kilovolt-level events that are invisible to operators can destroy components instantly or cause latent defects that pass initial testing but fail later in the field.

 In facilities producing or handling: